honestappalachia/haps-docs/README.md

     $ pip install virtualenv

 Then create a new virtualenv in the same directory as the cloned repo.
 We recommend naming it `env` -- our `.gitignore` already contains an entry to ignore such a directory.
-If you change the name, ignore it as it will add unnecessary bloat and meaningless conflict to the repo.
+If you change the name, make sure to add it to your .gitignore it as it will add unnecessary bloat and meaningless conflict to the repo.

     $ virtualenv --no-site-packages --distribute env
     $ . env/bin/activate